-Now you need to bring your attention and focus on the breathing.
+Now you need to bring your attention and focus on breathing.
 Don’t change it – simply observe the inhalation and exhalation, and the sensation created by it in the body.
 Notice the places where all these sensations occur, and then notice the breathing quality whether it is shallow or deep, short or long, slow or fast.
 Count your breaths up till the count 10, and then start again.
-The procedures automatically vanishes all the distractive thoughts, and whenever you feel wandered again, start practicing the exercise.
+The procedures automatically vanish all the distractive thoughts, and whenever you feel wandered again, start practicing the exercise.

 Step 8: Set your mind free

 So just sit quietly for 20-30 seconds, and you find yourself amidst the plans, thoughts, ideas, worries, or find yourself inundated with the feeling of calmness.
 Enjoy the moment and allow your mind to be free.

 Step 9: Prepare the body for the session to end